 Weekend Clinics in Clinton

-Come and camp here for the weekend, 6 pens and 3 stalls are available, private or semi private lessons, group sessions for groundwork and in hand work at the start of each day, trail rides, evening pot-luck BBQ get together and a evening theory session.
+Come and camp here for the weekend, 6 pens and 2 stalls are available, private or semi private lessons, group cavaletti and poles lessons, group sessions for groundwork and in hand work at the start of each day, trail rides, evening pot-luck BBQ get together and an evening theory session.

 You dont have to come for all 3 days, spectators are welcome free of charge.